 Beginners

-- Focus: Mastering form and building endurance.
+- Focus: Learning proper form and building stamina.

 - Exercises: Bodyweight squats, push-ups, lunges.